What is a bulging disc?

 Each disc is made up of a strong outer layer of cartilage with a softer, gel-like material constituting the center.
-These discs act as cushions to allow for flexibility and for maximum shock absorption during the daily rigors your body goes through.
-Activities such as walking, bending forward, lifting, and even sitting all put stress on your spine, especially if they are improperly executed.
+These discs cushion the vertebrae, absorbing much of the shock placed on the spine through normal movement.
+Activities such as walking, bending forward, lifting and even sitting all put stress on your spine, especially if performed improperly.

-	A bulging disc is a fairly common condition and in many cases won’t cause any pain.
-Over time, the discs in your back age and they become drier and weaker.
-This weakening makes them more susceptible to damage.
-While age is the primary reason for a bulging disc, other causes can include aggravating a previous back injury, being overweight, and incorrectly lifting heavy items.
+A bulging disc is a fairly common condition and, in many cases, won’t cause pain.
+Over time, the discs in your back age, and they become drier and weaker.
+This weakening makes them more prone to damage.
+While age is the primary reason for a bulging disc, other contributors can include aggravating a previous back injury, being overweight, poor posture, smoking and incorrectly lifting heavy items.

-	Although some people have bulging discs and are free of symptoms, the seriousness of the condition may increase if the bulge exerts pressure on a nerve root in the spinal canal.
-As a result, the area around the nerve will inflame and produce feelings of pain in the back or neck.
-Depending on the location of the inflamed nerve, symptoms like pain, numbness, weakness, spasms, and tingling may also manifest in the arms and legs.
+Although some people have bulging discs and are free of symptoms, they can occur or increase if the bulge puts pressure on a nerve root or the spinal cord.
+As a result, the compressed nerve can produce feelings of pain in the neck or back.
+Depending on the location of the inflamed nerve, symptoms like pain, numbness, weakness, spasms and tingling may also travel to the arms and legs.

 To learn more about treatment options for a bulging disc, contact Laser Spine Institute.
 Conservative treatment options like chiropractic care and physical therapy can be effective for bulging disc symptoms, but surgery can be a serious option if pain becomes chronic and debilitating after weeks and months of pursuing other options.
 We’re proud to offer minimally invasive spine surgery that is a safer and effective alternative to traditional open neck or back procedures, offering a shorter recovery time and less risk of complication for our patients.^